No products in the cart.

 The following testimonials are from our 2019 program:

 “Excellent prep course with dynamic lecturers and good materials.
-The exam materials and prep session were very useful.” – Ryan H. Wu, Esq.
+Exam materials and prep session were very useful.” – Ryan H. Wu, Esq.

-“Michael Colantuono is great.
+“Michael is great.
 Very articulate and he really knows his stuff.
 Great presenter!
 Pablo is amazing.
-Very helpful.” – John Stobart, Esq.
+Very helpful.” – J. Stobart, Esq.

 Here is an email from an attendee at our 2017 program, after learning she passed: